 5. Units of Montana University System shall maintain their present activities in continuing education and strengthen the cooperative effort among the six campuses, the community colleges and the private colleges.

-shall establish procedures for the academic approval of continuing education
+unit shall establish procedures for the academic approval of continuing education

 7. Credit options may be available for non-credit programs if the credit is approved by the appropriate academic unit.
 The total charge for credit option programs must be equal to or greater than the Board of Regents fee per credit hour for an equivalent number of hours.
 Exceptions to this fee structure may be granted by the Commissioner of Higher Education.